aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 We will use a Cloud9 instance to issue all the commands as described in the EKS Workshop.
 Remember to install all prerequisites as per the above link

-The ONLY difference is that at step 3 (https://www.eksworkshop.com/030_eksctl/launcheks/)  We will create a cluster that is using 3 worker nodes:
+The ONLY difference is that at step 3 (https://www.eksworkshop.com/030_eksctl/launcheks/)  We will **create a cluster that is using 6 worker nodes**:

 ```
 cat << EOF > eksworkshop6nodes.yaml